All You Need Is...: Background

 Love and Money formed in 1985 and quickly signed to Phonogram's Mercury Records.
 In 1986, the band released their debut single "Candybar Express" which was then followed with the album All You Need Is...
 Although "Candybar Express" gained some attention and reached No. 56 on the UK Singles Chart in May 1986, the album was not a commercial success.
 A further three singles were released from the album: "Dear John", "River of People" (reached No. 82 in February 1987) and "Love and Money" (reached No. 68 in April 1987).
 Speaking of the album to Brian Hogg, Grant recalled in 1993: "I can't listen to our first record.
 I just don't think its very good."

 Critical reception

-On its release, Billboard praised the group for its "strong songwriting ability and the chops to get it across".
+Upon its release, Roger Holland of Sounds stated that, although it had its moments, All You Need Is was "such a calculated attempt to produce a perfect dance/rock/pop album that it could not help but fail".
+He summarised, "The blueprint was there.
+This much is self-evident.
+But as so often happens when young men with cheekbones and Ray-Bans decide to make the pop album of the year, their intentions never quite translate onto vinyl."
+In the US, Billboard praised the group for its "strong songwriting ability and the chops to get it across".
 They added that Grant, as the group's "focal point", "is capable of impressing even the most casual listener".
 Bill Henderson of the Orlando Sentinel wrote: "The combinations of hard, punchy rhythms, psychedelic blues guitar and a '60s soul sound recall the best of that era without regurgitating it.
 The obvious fun that Love and Money had in the recording of this album is contagious."